stappersg/vBook/src/reference/vSL/actions.md

 | WRITE | WRITE(file) | Write a raw copy of the mail on disk.
 | DUMP | DUMP(file) | Write a copy of the entire mail (envelop+body) in JSON format on disk.

-Note that DUMP is equivalent to WRITE if the PARSE() function has not been triggered.
+&#9998; DUMP is equivalent to WRITE if the PARSE() function has not been triggered.

 ### Combining and interacting with actions